Rejoining the Military After 21 Years

 If it’s not obvious from this article, I am not a recruiter or a doctor.
 If you email me asking about available jobs, the culture of a unit not my own, whether you will be granted a medical waiver, or anything else that only a recruiter or a doctor could answer, you will be ignored.

-If you want to chat about more general things like what it’s like joining the military older than most, feel free to email military@ this domain.
+With that said, I do enjoy getting email.
+If you want to chat about more general things like what it’s like joining the military older than most, email military@ this domain.